 You can help protect yourself against Parkinson’s disease by eating fruits and high fiber foods.
 This is due to the antioxidants’ ability to fight off the free radicals.

 While there are many health benefits of apples, the only thing that is toxic and poisonous are the seeds.
 They contain cyanide and during digestion regular consumption releases cyanide into your stomach.
 A full cup of apple seeds can lead to possible death so do NOT eat the seeds!

+Are Apples Good for Diabetics?
 The bottom line is that apples are very healthy for you, diabetes or not.
 You just have to exercise caution and not overdo it.
 Always check with your physician with any changes in your diet.
-While apples can help lower your sugar, if your numbers still aren’t where you need them to be and need additional help, this works best!